gvwilson/sensibleadventures/coriandel/coriandel.md

 done, that has---"

 "Be quiet."
 He sighed.
 "Humans...
 So, here's how the grass falls."
 He told his story quickly.
-There was a cloud leaving for Ensworth tomorrow night.
+There was a cloud leaving for Gandan tomorrow night.
 Lady Kembe wanted Sehdie on it, but Sehdie wouldn't go without me.
 My mind got the hiccups right then.
 She wouldn't go without me.
 She wouldn't---

 "Are you listening?" the horse asked abruptly.

-"My apologies again, honored sir.
-I, I lost myself there a moment."
+"My apologies again, honored sir, I lost myself there a moment."
 Sehdie.
-Ensworth.
+Gandan.
 Together.
 "I don't know what to say."

-"Then say 'yes'," he said sourly.
+"Then say yes," he said sourly.
 "That will let us both get out of this heat."

 "But what does---I mean, my service to Lady Kembe, but how can I possibly---"

 "You can't.
 It's the girl she's interested in."
 The Darpani muttered something too low for me to catch.
 The horse pawed the ground.
 "All right, there is something you can do.
 There's some property of hers that she wants returned.
-Now, don't worry, she's not asking you to turn thief.
-It is hers, it just---well, it's complicated.
-And I'm sure she'll be expecting you to run a few errands for her once you're in Ensworth."
+Don't worry, she's not asking you to turn thief.
+It belongs to her.
+She just loaned it to someone, and now she needs it back.
+And I'm sure she'll be expecting you to run a few errands for her once you're in Gandan."

-"What kinds of errands?"
+"What sort of errands?"
 I asked cautiously.
-Being a magician's fetch never ends well in stories---never.
+Being a magician's fetch never ends well in stories.

 The horse flicked his tail.
 "Watching people.
 Telling her what you see.
 Folding little paper birds and leaving them on windowsills."